Saks reports weak second-quarter sales, deeper loss

-Aug 19 (Reuters) - Saks Inc on Monday reported a deeper than expected second-quarter loss after disappointing sales of shoes and handbags forced the luxury retailer to mark down prices.
+(Reuters) - Saks Inc SKS.N on Monday reported a deeper than expected second-quarter loss after disappointing sales of shoes and handbags forced the luxury retailer to mark down prices.

-Saks, which last month reached a deal to be bought by Canada’s Hudson’s Bay Co, reported same-store sales rose 1.5 percent, well below the 4.5 percent rise Wall Street analysts had expected.
+Saks, which last month reached a deal to be bought by Canada’s Hudson’s Bay Co (HBC.TO), reported same-store sales rose 1.5 percent, well below the 4.5 percent rise Wall Street analysts had expected.

-Saks becomes the latest U.S. retailer across the price spectrum to report mediocre sales: last week Macy’s Inc, Nordstrom Inc, Kohl’s Corp and Wal-Mart Stores Inc all reported lower than expected sales.
+Saks becomes the latest U.S. retailer across the price spectrum to report mediocre sales: last week Macy’s Inc (M.N), Nordstrom Inc (JWN.N), Kohl’s Corp (KSS.N) and Wal-Mart Stores Inc (WMT.N) all reported lower than expected sales.

 Overall sales rose 0.5 percent to $707.8 million for the quarter.